 When I shared our confetti balloons earlier in the year, I mentioned that Bart had a goal to send something physical in the mail every month this year.

 I’m sure you are really impressed that this is the second thing we’ve sent off this year (wait, June isn’t the second month of the year?).
-Underachievers or not, I think this was a really cool project.
+Underachievers or not, I think these constellation cards were a really cool project.

 I loved putting these together and they were really super easy.
 I made a whole set in about 15 minutes.
 And they fit easily into an envelope (which is now sitting on my kitchen counter because for some reason looking up addresses and putting a stamp on an envelope is pretty much the most difficult thing ever for me).